jsince/tiller-roi/WORKFLOW.md

 git push origin main
 ```

-Your credentials are already stored, so you won't be prompted for username/password.
+**Authentication:** SSH keys are configured, so you won't be prompted for username/password.
+The repository uses SSH authentication for secure, passwordless pushes.

 ### 5. Deploy to GitHub Pages (Automatic)
 Once you push to `main`, GitHub Pages will automatically: